-- Siting structures taller than 6 feet or above the sagebrush average height outside the line of sight of a lek; - Minimizing the installation of fencing and all fencing shall be of a wildlife friendly design, which may include the following specifications: not taller than 42", three strands, bottom strand a minimum of 16" from the ground, top wire marked for visibility, lay down and let-down fencing, and avoidance of posts serving as avian predator perches.
-Other designs may be warranted depending on the wildlife concerns of the areas, and the BLM, USFWS and/or CDFW should be consulted; - Installing perch deterrents on structures taller than 6 feet or above the sagebrush average height; - Controlling domestic animals on the property; - Designating seasonal use restrictions; - Restoring native vegetation or otherwise improving vegetative habitat, including removal of invasive trees and annual grasses, and reducing fire risk on nearby public lands; - Contributing financially to an established program undertaking habitat restoration within Mono County; and - Including other measures developed in consultation with key Bi-State sage grouse partners (e.g., USFWS, CDFW, BLM, USFS), including considerations to mitigate impacts to reduced connectivity and fragmentation. - Action 2.A.3.f.
-Review ministerial permits in sage grouse habitat for impacts and make every effort to work with the applicant to include mitigation measures, including those in Action 2.A.3.e. - Action 2.A.3.g.
-Participating in collaborative conservation efforts to minimize adverse impacts to sensitive species. - Action 2.A.3.h.
-Maintenance agreements and procedures for roads and other infrastructure shall consider impacts to special-status species including consultation with appropriate state and federal agencies. - Policy 2.A.4.
-Participate in the Bi-State Local Area Working Group on sage grouse conservation and assist with the implementation of the Bi-State Action Plan. - Action 2.A.4.a.
-Assist with coordination, communication and administration of the working group and associated conservation efforts, including reporting, education events, and outreach. - Action 2.A.4.b.
-Partner on sage grouse conservation projects and monitoring, including habitat management and improvement, signage, drainage improvements, fence removal and modification, and annual lek counts. - Action 2.A.4.c.
-Work with partners to implement the Bi-State Action Plan over the next 10 years, including responsibilities specific to Mono County such as the development of General Plan policies (included in this Element) and planning for the closure of Benton Crossing Landfill. - Policy 2.A.5.
-Prohibit construction activities such as grading in sensitive habitats prior to environmental review in compliance with CEQA and the Mono County Grading Ordinance. - Policy 2.A.6.
-During construction, utilize soil conservation practices and management techniques to conserve naturally occurring soils. - Action 2.A.6.a.
+- Minimizing site disturbance and limiting it to the poorest quality habitat on the parcel (e.g., near trees, away from leks and water, etc.); - Siting structures taller than 6 feet or above the sagebrush average height outside the line of sight of a lek; - Minimizing the installation of fencing and all fencing shall be of a wildlife friendly design, which may include the following specifications: not taller than 42", three strands, bottom strand a minimum of 16" from the ground, top wire marked for visibility, lay down and let-down fencing, and avoidance of posts serving as avian predator perches.
+Other designs may be warranted depending on the wildlife concerns of the areas, and the BLM, USFWS and/or CDFW should be consulted; - Installing perch deterrents on structures taller than 6 feet or above the sagebrush average height; - Controlling domestic animals on the property; - Designating seasonal use restrictions; - Restoring native vegetation or otherwise improving vegetative habitat, including removal of invasive trees and annual grasses, and reducing fire risk on nearby public lands; - Contributing financially to an established program undertaking habitat restoration within Mono County; and - Including other measures developed in consultation with key Bi-State sage grouse partners (e.g., USFWS, CDFW, BLM, USFS), including considerations to mitigate impacts to reduced connectivity and fragmentation. - To protect nesting and brood-rearing habitat, agricultural cultivation shall not disturb or remove sagebrush habitat within three miles of an active lek, or as determined through an informal consultation process with applicable Bi-State Conservation partners.

+Action 2.A.3.f.
+Review ministerial permits in sage grouse habitat for impacts and make every effort to work with the applicant to include mitigation measures, including those in Action 2.A.3.e.

+Action 2.A.3.g.
+Participating in collaborative conservation efforts to minimize adverse impacts to sensitive species.

+Action 2.A.3.h.
+Maintenance agreements and procedures for roads and other infrastructure shall consider impacts to special-status species including consultation with appropriate state and federal agencies.

+Policy 2.A.4.
+Participate in the Bi-State Local Area Working Group on sage grouse conservation and assist with the implementation of the Bi-State Action Plan.

+Action 2.A.4.a.
+Assist with coordination, communication and administration of the working group and associated conservation efforts, including reporting, education events, and outreach.

+Action 2.A.4.b.
+Partner on sage grouse conservation projects and monitoring, including habitat management and improvement, signage, drainage improvements, fence removal and modification, and annual lek counts.

+Action 2.A.4.c.
+Work with partners to implement the Bi-State Action Plan over the next 10 years, including responsibilities specific to Mono County such as the development of General Plan policies (included in this Element) and planning for the closure of Benton Crossing Landfill.

+Policy 2.A.5.
+Prohibit construction activities such as grading in sensitive habitats prior to environmental review in compliance with CEQA and the Mono County Grading Ordinance.

+Policy 2.A.6.
+During construction, utilize soil conservation practices and management techniques to conserve naturally occurring soils.

+Action 2.A.6.a.
 Projects requiring a grading permit shall prepare a plan for the protection, conservation, and future use of naturally occurring soils that are suitable as a plant growth medium.
+The plan shall ensure that stockpiled soils and graded materials are protected from contamination, chemical and physical degradation, and erosion throughout all stages of the project life.